 Imaging Systems Laboratory

-The Imaging Systems Laboratory is used for practical teaching of subjects that deal with imaging systems in medicine.
-Teaching takes place here in bachelor's and master's degree.
-The laboratory is equipped with both clinical devices and simplified devices for demonstrating the physical nature of individual imaging techniques.
-Furthermore, individual workplaces are equipped with computers that allow simulations of phenomena that cannot be implemented in the school laboratory.
+The Imaging Systems Laboratory is used for practical teaching of courses dealing with imaging systems in medicine.
+Teaching takes place at both the bachelor’s and master’s levels.
+The laboratory is equipped with clinical instruments as well as simplified devices designed to demonstrate the physical principles of various imaging techniques.
+In addition, individual workstations are equipped with computers that allow simulations of phenomena which cannot be carried out in a school laboratory.

 Main activities

-• Imaging Systems in Medicine (BPC-ZSL), Imaging Systems Using Non-Ionizing Radiation (MPC-ZSZ), Imaging Systems Using Ionizing Radiation (MPC-ZIZ), Imaging Methods Practice (MPC-ZBM) and Diagnostic and Therapeutic Technology (SDTT) )
+• Teaching of the courses Imaging Systems in Medicine (BPC-ZSL), Imaging Systems Using Non-Ionizing Radiation (MPC-ZSZ), Imaging Systems Using Ionizing Radiation (MPC-ZIZ), Practical Training in Imaging Methods (MPC-ZBM), and Diagnostic and Therapeutic Technology (SDTT)

-• implementation of short-term experiments using X-rays up to 35 kV
+• Implementation of short-term experiments using X-ray radiation up to 35 kV

-• implementation of short-term experiments using diagnostic ultrasounds
+• Implementation of short-term experiments using diagnostic ultrasound

-• implementation of diploma and bachelor theses in the field of imaging systems and image data processing
+• Supervision of bachelor’s and master’s theses in the field of imaging systems and image data processing

 Laboratory equipment

-• 2x ultrasonic system GE System FiVe, sector probes 2.5 MHz and 3.5 MHz
+• 2× GE System FiVe ultrasound systems, sector probes 2.5 MHz and 3.5 MHz

-• NIDEK ocular ultrasound (A-mode, B-mode, biometrics, pachymetry)
+• NIDEK ophthalmic ultrasound (A-mode, B-mode, biometry, pachymetry)

-• kits for demonstrating nuclear magnetic resonance and electron spin resonance from various manufacturers
+• Sets of equipment for demonstrating nuclear magnetic resonance and electron spin resonance from various manufacturers

-• US Key (Le Coeur electricque) - USB ultrasound system
+• US Key (Le Coeur électrique) – USB ultrasound system

 Responsible person